satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 ## Conclusion

-Interacting with the type checker is similar difficult as interacting with the AST.
+Interacting with the type checker is similarly difficult as interacting with the AST.
 That's because you usually don't have a complete visual representation in your mind what data is given to you by typescript, which makes this task super hard.

 Don't let you fool from this blog post, to this day I still rely on `debugger` and `console.log` to find my way through solving a specific challenge with the type checker.
 After a while you experience kicks in, and you will be more fluent handling `ts.Symbol`, `ts.Type` or `ts.Node`.
 Then it's more and more fun to interact with your own written code from such a refreshing and exciting perspective ✨